INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 - Go to https://github.com/INFORMSJoC
 - Sign in with userid and password (this probably won't need to be done every time).
 - Click on NEW.
 This will take you to a page for setting up the repo.
 - For "Repository Template," you can use the template from the [example repository](https://github.com/INFORMSJoC/2019.0000) if you choose.
-The template just pre-populates the repo with an example setup to give the authors something to work with, but in my experience, it causes more confusion than it clears up.
-Your mileage may vary.
+The template just pre-populates the repo with an example setup to give the authors something to work with, but it can cause more confusion than it clears up.
+You can decide which way you want to go - prepopulate with an example or not.
 - In the `Repository name`, type the new repository's name.
   - The name should be in the form `XXXX.YYYY` (four numbers followed by four more numbers).
   - These are derived from the manuscript ID.